smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

   -   AND = connects more than one qualification rule into a single group.
   -   CMD = an additional rules record is providing an additional response command to execute, associated with the qualification rules of the comparison record or group of records immediately preceding this record.
 This continuation record will be ignored for comparison rules, it exists only to support multiple commands that are part of a single response group.
   -   For more information on this field and examples, refer to [Events and Utilities Menu](../events-utilities/menu.md).
-- Compress numeric: This flag field tells the LSAM data comparison rule engine how to handle the comparison data and the captured data.
+- Compress numeric**: This flag field tells the LSAM data comparison rule engine how to handle the comparison data and the captured data.
 If numeric data was edited using a currency sign and decimal point, it may be preferable to match the whole character string exactly, without compression.
 But if the absolute numeric value is important and the numeric field editing cannot be predicted, then it may work better to compress out all non-numeric characters and compare only the numeric digits.
 Compressed numeric values do not keep track of how many digits fall to the right of the decimal point, so it is important that the number of decimal places be the same in both the captured data and the comparison data when the option for compressing numeric data will be used.
   :::tip
   This flag also affects how data will be stored for a Dynamic Variable token name, if specified.
   :::
-- Store to-> DynVar (Dynamic Variable): Type a name into this field to cause the current captured data value to be stored in an LSAM Dynamic Variable of this name.
+- **Store to-> DynVar (Dynamic Variable)**: Type a name into this field to cause the current captured data value to be stored in an LSAM Dynamic Variable of this name.
 This function can only store dynamic variables of type-V (general use).
 To create or update dynamic variables of type-L (for updating an IBM i job local data area image for LSAM captured or tracked/queued jobs, use the SETDYNVAR command in the Response command field and include a different Dynamic Variable name (that may be entered into this field) as the value for the type-L variable.
-- Store to-> Oper Rply Var (Operator Replay token/variable): Type a name into this field to cause the current captured data value to be stored in an LSAM Operator Replay Token variable of this name.
+- **Store to-> Oper Rply Var (Operator Replay token/variable)**: Type a name into this field to cause the current captured data value to be stored in an LSAM Operator Replay Token variable of this name.
 The captured data response function linked to Operator Replay script execution completes the task of storing the captured data into this variable field before the script step is executed.
 Therefore, it is possible to use this variable in fields that define the script step execution, responding to the screen that is on display as the data was captured.
-- Response cmd (part 1); F13=Full CMD
+- **Response cmd (part 1); F13=Full CMD
   -   The first 214 characters of the response command string may be  entered in this field.
 If the command is longer than 214 characters, press <**F13=Full CMD**> to branch to a screen where a much longer command string may be entered.
 Function key <**F4=Prompt**> may be used to get IBM i help with command prompting.
 Unlike the Compare data lines, the entire command string will appear in the F13=Full CMD screen.
 Be careful if a partial command shows in this field in Change mode; in this case it is recommended that F13=Full CMD be used to be sure that the final command syntax is correct after any changes.
   -   Dynamic Variables may be used in place of all or part of the command line syntax.
 For more informatin about Dynamic Variables, refer to [Dynamic Variables](../dynamic-variables/overview.md).

-- Comp reference value:
+- **Comp reference value**:
    - The compare reference value is a field containing a character string or a reference to a value store in another file, for use in qualifying     this Rule for execution.
 If the referenced value does not match the Compare data according to the Compare rule, then the Capture Response Rule Response command will not be executed.
    -   *CAPT = Use the captured data as the reference data (this is the original default for comparing data, in prior versions).
    -   DynVar = The LSAM Dynamic Variable named in this field will be compared to the Compare data.
 (Do not type 'DynVar' but instead type the name of a Dynamic Variable.
 Use function key F8 to select from a list of existing dynamic variables.)
    -   char = a specific string typed in this field will be compared to the Compare data.

-- Comp reference length: Specifies the length of data to be used from the Comp reference value, starting at position 1 of the reference value.
+- **Comp reference length**: Specifies the length of data to be used from the Comp reference value, starting at position 1 of the reference value.
 If this field is zero, then the trimmed length of the reference value will be used.
 (Trimming means that any trailing blanks will not be considered, only data from position 1 through the last non-blank character will determine the length of the Comp reference value.)

-- Compare rule:
+- **Compare rule:
    -   Specifies the type of compare to use between the Comp reference value (which will be factor 1) and the Compare data (which will be factor 2).
 For example, if GT is specified, then the Comp reference value must be greater than the Compare data in order for this Capture Response Rule to be executed.
    -   EQ = equal, NE = not equal, GT = greater than, LT = less than, GE = greater than or equal, LE = less than or equal.

-- Capture length: This is a protected field that shos the length specified for the captured data.
+- **Capture length**: This is a protected field that shos the length specified for the captured data.
 The value will appear in Copy and Change mode.
 In Add (Create) mode, a value will be supplied if the F4=Prompt key is used to select a valid Capture ID and Sequence.
 Use this field as a reference when defining the Compare data.
-- Compare data lines 1-5; PagDown=6-24
+- **Compare data lines 1-5; PagDown=6-24
   -   The compare data is used to match with the original capture data according to the compare rule.
 The compare data may be typed directly into this field.
 Use PageDown to show and update lines 6-24; lines 1-5 only appear on the main maintenance screen.
 Up to 1920 characters may be specified.
   -   If it should be desired to compare an entire 24 X 80 screen, that is, all 1920 characters, it would be possible to copy and paste the reference screen image (lines 1-5 separately from lines 6-24) into this field.
 However, keep in mind that only the displayable characters are compared.
 That is, field attributes such as color (and any EBCID character value less than X'40' ) will not be considered; a space character is used in place of non-display values.
   -   Special values may be typed into this field, instead of actual compare data: